jolicode/Badass-Pageflow/README.md

  * `getCurrentPage()` returns the current page's controller
  * `getCurrentPageView()` returns the current page's view, which may be useful to inject UI elements in it.

+#### Counting pages

+The `countPages()` method allows to get the size of the pageflow, ie. the number of pages contained in the pageflow.

 ### Page object